 - Adware – Adware is not exactly malicious but they do breach privacy of the users.
-They display ads on computer’s desktop or inside individual programs.
-They come attached with free to use software, thus main source of revenue for such developers.
+They display ads on a computer’s desktop or inside individual programs.
+They come attached with free-to-use software, thus main source of revenue for such developers.
 They monitor your interests and display relevant ads.
 An attacker can embed malicious code inside the software and adware can monitor your system activities and can even compromise your machine.

-- Spyware – It is a program or we can say a software that monitors your activities on computer and reveal collected information to interested party.
+- Spyware – It is a program or we can say software that monitors your activities on computer and reveal collected information to an interested party.
 Spyware are generally dropped by Trojans, viruses or worms.
-Once dropped they installs themselves and sits silently to avoid detection.
+Once dropped they install themselves and sits silently to avoid detection.